kkcjy/TDoA-DSR-Compat-Framework/simulation/README.md

    const char *FILE_NAME = "path_to_processed_data_file"
    ```
 3. Select the appropriate mode based on the protocol: `SWARM_RANGING_MODE` or `DYNAMIC_SWARM_RANGING_MODE`
-4. Other key configurable parameters in `frame.h`:
+4. Other key configurable parameters in `frame.h`(No changes are necessary generally):
    - `CENTER_PORT`: Communication port (default: 8888)
    - `READ_PERIOD`: Interval between log broadcasts (default: 200ms)
    - `ADDR_SIZE`: Maximum length of node addresses (default: 20)

 ### 3. Compile the Program
-1. Use `make mode` to check the current compilation mode:
+1. Use `make mode` to check whether the current compilation mode matches the expected one:
 ```bash
 make mode
 ```